 Australian Careers Business College students get a strong educational foundation in the classroom in addition to hands-on learning through Work Placement.
 Other important aspects of the business world we emphasise are contributing to the larger community and being a responsible corporate citizen who considers the legal, ethical and social aspects of their work.

-More and more businesses are looking at the big picture of how their actions impact society.
+More businesses are looking at the big picture of how their actions impact society.
 The term ‘corporate social responsibility’ is used to describe the way a business takes into account the financial, environmental and social impacts of its decisions and actions.
 One way that organisations promote social responsibility is by getting involved to assist with important issues on both local and national levels.

-To view the rest of the July 2016 Newsletter, click here.
+To view the rest of the August 2018 Newsletter, click here.

 TERM 2 | ISSUE 5